 Trains

-Expats can take advantage of regional railway lines which link most of the country, as well as the urban rail networks in some larger cities.
-The majority of the rail network is efficient and expats shouldn’t have too many problems.
+Greece’s mainland railway network is operated by Organismós Sidherodhrómon Elládhos (OSE).
+You can take advantage of regional railway lines linking most of the country and the urban rail networks in some larger cities.
+The majority of the rail network is efficient, and expats shouldn’t have too many problems.

 Metro

-The country's only operational subway system is the Athens Metro, which runs along three lines and links the city centre to the surrounding suburbs and the Athens International Airport.
+The country’s oldest operational subway system is the Athens Metro, which runs along three lines and links the city centre to the surrounding suburbs and the Athens International Airport.
+A fourth line is currently under construction and is set to open in 2026.

 Trams

 The Athens Tram is the only public tram network in Greece.
-The network began as a horse-drawn tramway in the 19th century, and has developed into a modern system that is reliable and convenient, running from early in the morning to late at night.
+It began as a horse-drawn tramway in the 19th century and has developed into a reliable and convenient modern system that runs from early in the morning to late at night.
+The tram has two lines covering 12 miles (19km) and serving 60 stations, with stops in coastal suburbs like Piraeus and Palaio Faliro.

 Buses

 Buses are the primary form of public transport on land in Greece.
-With a network that connects large cities like Athens and Thessaloniki to small villages, expats should be able to explore Greece with relative ease.
-The majority of the mainland is linked to Athens or, alternatively, Thessaloniki.
+A network that connects large cities like Athens and Thessaloniki to small villages allows expats to explore Greece with relative ease.
+Most of the mainland is linked to Athens or, alternatively, Thessaloniki.
 Islands such as Corfu can also be accessed by bus from the Greek capital.

 Ferries

-Greece's ferry services are a popular mode of transport.
+Greece’s ferry services are a popular mode of transport.
 From June to September, ferry services are very frequent, while only limited services are offered from March to May.
-It can be very difficult to get around using the ferry between December and February, as very few routes remain operational.
-During this period, it's usually preferable to go by plane if one needs to get to one of Greece's outlying islands.
+It can be difficult to get around using the ferry between December and February, as very few routes remain operational.
+During this period, it’s usually preferable to go by plane if you need to get to one of Greece’s outlying islands.

 Taxis in Greece

-Taxis come in various colours depending on the city they are located in.
-Taxis in Athens are yellow, and those in Thessaloniki are blue and white.
-Each taxi is fitted with a meter, and expats should ensure that the driver has switched it on before embarking on their journey.
+Taxis vary in colour depending on the city they are in.
+In Athens, taxis are yellow, and those in Thessaloniki are blue and white.
+Each taxi is fitted with a meter, and you should ensure that the driver has switched it on before embarking on your journey.

 Driving in Greece

 Holders of driving licences from EU countries or Norway, Iceland or Liechtenstein are in luck: they can drive with their current driving licence until it expires.
-Expats from the US, Australia, Canada, South Africa, South Korea and Japan must convert their licences after 185 days, and other expats will probably have to apply for new licences from scratch.
+If you are from the US, Australia, Canada, South Africa, South Korea and Japan, you must convert their licences after 185 days.
+Expats whose home countries are not signatories to the Vienna Convention will have to apply for a new licence.

 Air travel in Greece